PAR - LON

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Paris to London costs £24 on the route between Paris Charles de Gaulle Airport (CDG) and London Southend Airport (SEN).
-However, over the past month, flights between Paris Orly Airport (ORY) and London Heathrow Airport (LHR) were, on average, 43% cheaper than other Paris-London routes.
-The most popular route is between Paris Charles de Gaulle Airport (CDG) and London Gatwick Airport (LGW).
+The absolute cheapest return flight from Paris to London costs £31 on the route between Paris Charles de Gaulle Airport (CDG) and London Gatwick Airport (LGW).
+However, over the past month, flights between Paris Charles de Gaulle Airport (CDG) and London Luton Airport (LTN) were, on average, 41% cheaper than other Paris-London routes.
+The most popular route is between Paris Charles de Gaulle Airport (CDG) and London Heathrow Airport (LHR).

 What’s the cheapest day of the week to fly from Paris to London?